This is the story of a girl…

 I still do this, only I’m not quite so little anymore.
 I’m still obsessed with people and psychology.
 I love to analyze what people think and feel, and why.
 I people-watch.
 I carry a notebook everywhere.
 I journal like a mad-woman.

 Instead of becoming a criminal analyst for the FBI, I became a copywriter.

 They’re sort of the same thing, right?

 Actually, they are more similar than you might think.
 Some of the same psychological principles are in play here, and it’s as fascinating to me as ever before.

 As a copywriter, I get to live out my youthful fantasies of being a profiler.
 Except instead of profiling for the FBI, the ATF, or local law enforcement, I’m profiling for my clients.
 This is how I really get down to the nitty-gritty of what your business needs.
 How do you know what to say to your target market?

 First, we need to know who your target market is.
-I’m not just talking customer profiles.
-I’m talking a complete analysis – a detailed profile.
+I’m not just talking about customer profiles.
+I’m talking about a complete analysis – a detailed profile.
 I want to know what kind of perfume your target customer wears.
 I want to know what color panties she has on.
 I want to know her inside and out – because this is truly the only way we can create copy that speaks to her, that moves her, that compels her to act.

 So, what’s your story?
 If you need help discovering it, contact me and we’ll work it out together over coffee or tea.